RELATED ARTS TEAM

 "I want to make sure my students are learning teamwork and perseverance while having fun staying fit!
 Athletics is a great tool for teaching character and personal growth."

-Mrs. Jill Roberts, Art and Music
+Mrs. Jill Roberts, Music

 B.S.
 East Tennessee State University